eCoral

 Bringing the ocean into the interface

 In-situ nurseries presented a different challenge.
-Unlike the controlled grid of laboratory tanks, ocean sites are scattered across a coastline.
-Researchers needed to see where things were geographically.
-The in-situ view combines a map showing physical locations with a list showing status and capacity for each site.
-Icons distinguish between different nursery types, trees, rack trees, line nurseries, floating tables, using the same visual language the team already uses in their planning documents.
-Selecting a site reveals the same level of detail available for lab tanks: growth stages, mortality rates, task lists, and the history of every coral at that location.
+Unlike laboratory tanks, ocean sites are scattered across a coastline and researchers needed to see where things were geographically.
+The in-situ view combines a map with a list showing status and capacity for each site.
+Icons distinguish between structure types using the same visual language the team already uses in their planning documents.

 The outcome